Vectorize (Vector Database)

 query()

-Query an index with the provided vector, returning the score(s) of the closest vectors based on the configured distance metric.
+Query an index with the provided vector, which performs a vector search and returns the score(s) of the closest vectors based on the configured distance metric.

 const queryVector = [32.4, 6.55, 11.2, 10.3, 87.9];